 EMG: from BD-rate 1.12%, decoding time ratio 100.1% to BD-rate <1%, dec time ratio 99%

 Informal visual inspection of the decoded, deblocked waveforms indicates that the deblocking can reduce blocking artifacts roughly as well as previously described and depicted in VCEG-BX13 [1].

+The 2.71% BD-rate reported in the abstract is the average result for the “deblocking critical” subset initially evaluated, comprising the MIT (ECG), INCART (ECG), and CHBMIT (EEG) sets.
+More detailed results, as resulting from the source code committed to the CE repository, are listed below: